SumoLogic/sumologic-documentation/docs/metrics/logs-to-metrics.md

 ### Using Logs-to-Metrics for partitions not included in default scope

 In the data tier model, frequent and infrequent partitions are excluded from the default search scope.
-While, if your organization is configured for the flex pricing model, you can selectively choose which partitions to include or exclude from the [default search scope](/docs/manage/partitions/flex/faq/#how-can-i-optimize-my-query-using-default-scope).
+However, if your organization is configured for the flex pricing model, you can selectively choose which partitions to include or exclude from the [default search scope](/docs/manage/partitions/flex/faq/#how-can-i-optimize-my-query-using-default-scope).

 For cases involving partitions that fall outside the default scope, you can create a Logs-to-Metrics rule for the frequent tier partition, infrequent tier partition, or for the partitions excluded in the flex pricing model.
 To do this, set the rule using the same log search scope as the partition where the data resides.